-This comforting chicken curry is a rustic take of the familiar classic.
-We loaded it with spices, like cardamom, cinnamon, ginger, coriander and cumin, thinly sliced onions and chopped tomatoes for a full range of flavors.
+This comforting chicken curry gets loaded with Indian essentials like cardamom, cinnamon, ginger, coriander and cumin, thinly sliced onions and chopped tomatoes for a full range of flavors.
 Use basmati rice when serving – it’s the perfect base for soaking up all the curry’s goodness.
-Recipe developed by Food Network Kitchen.

 Season the chicken all over with salt and pepper.
 Heat 2 tablespoons vegetable oil in a large Dutch oven over high heat.
 Add the chicken in a single layer and brown 3 to 4 minutes per side.
 Remove to a plate.